Flagrant Understaffing Causes Horrific Death in Kaiser ER Waiting Room

 Posted December 2, 2024

-The Centers for Medicare and Medicaid Services issued a chilling SUMMARY STATEMENT OF DEFICIENCIES on February 8, 2024.
-Nurse understaffing caused the horrific death of a 53-year-old father of four in the ER waiting room of Kaiser Permanente’s Vallejo Medical Center.
-Flagrant understaffing for years set the stage for an inevitable tragedy, according to the Kaiser ER nurses.
+A CMS Summary Statement Of Deficiencies of February 8, 2024 identified ER nurse understaffing that caused the horrific death of a 53-year-old father of four in the ER waiting room of Kaiser Permanente’s Vallejo Medical Center.
+Flagrant understaffing for years set the stage for an inevitable tragedy, according to Kaiser Vallejo ER nurses.

-The complaints listed unsafe conditions: unable to answer call lights, patients waiting too long for medication, state staffing ratio not met, no triage, nurse leaving patients to help others.
+The complaints cited unsafe conditions including: “unable to answer call lights, patients waiting too long for medication, state staffing ratio not met, no triage, nurse leaving patients to help others.”

-Yet, administrators refused to correct the core understaffing.
+Yet, even with an abundance of well-documented, verifiable incidents resulting from understaffing, administrators refused to correct the core ER understaffing.

-While at work on December 8, 2023, Francisco Delgadilla-Machuca, 53, suffered serious chest and back pains.
-Insured under a Kaiser plan, he had a medical history of hypertension.
+While at work on the afternoon of December 8, 2023, Francisco Delgadilla-Machuca, 53, suffered serious chest and back pains.
+Insured under a Kaiser health plan, he had a medical history of hypertension.
 Francisco knew he had to seek medical care right away.
-Leaving work, he drove 30 miles to the Kaiser Vallejo ER, in the North Bay Region of the San Francisco area.
+Leaving work early, he drove 30 miles to the Kaiser Vallejo ER, in the North Bay Region of the San Francisco area.

-Francisco Required Monitoring At Least Every Two Hours, But No Monitoring Was Provided
+Francisco Required Monitoring At Least Every Two Hours.
+No Monitoring Was Provided.

 Francisco signed in at 3:45 PM.
 A triage was promptly conducted.
-Francisco described severe chest and back pains, symptoms that often foreshadow a heart attack.
+Francisco described severe chest and back pains, symptoms that foreshadow a heart attack.
 His blood pressure was 170/85.
-Significantly, his pain level was rated 7 out of 10.
-He was classified on the Emergency Severity Index (ESI) as a Priority 2, at high risk for deterioration and prompt attention.
+His pain level was rated 7 out of 10.
+He was classified on the Emergency Severity Index (ESI) as a Priority 2.
+Francisco was at high risk for deterioration.

 Priority 2 requires monitoring at least every two hours.
-But in Kaiser’s Vallejo ER waiting room, there would be absolutely no monitoring.
-In violation of a California healthcare regulation, administrators did not provide adequate nurse staffing for monitoring patients in the waiting room.
+But in Kaiser’s Vallejo ER waiting room there would be absolutely no monitoring.
+In violation of a California healthcare regulation and CMS regulation 42.CFR.482.23 the Chief Nursing Executive did not provide adequate nurse staffing for monitoring patients in the waiting room.
 It was crowded with 30 to 40 patients.
-A nurse said there was almost “standing room only.”
-Francisco Delgadilla Machuca was sent to this waiting room.
-He immediately called his oldest son, Francisco Delgadilla Luna, who arrived quickly.
+One nurse reported there was almost “standing room only.”
+Francisco Delgadilla- Machuca was sent to this waiting room.
+He immediately called his oldest son, Francisco Luz De Leon, who arrived quickly.

 His son shared what he saw: “There were a lot of people in the waiting room; to be honest, none of them seemed like they were as distressed as my father was.
 He was holding tight on his shirt, where his heart was.
 He was struggling to sit on, uh, the chair.
 He kept moving around.
 He was lying down on the floor.”